 The claimed weight of the Boondocks 3 is 1,578 grams for the pair of wheels while I measured a weight of 1,709 grams.
 I had to double check that this is indeed a Boondocks 3 wheelset instead of its heavier brother the Boondocks 5, but though 150 gram heavier than claimed, it’s still 200 grams lighter than the claimed weight of the Boondocks 5.

-Mounting tubeless ready tires was a snap (literally), though I will mention that with a 21mm internal width, the amount of rim protection with a standard 33mm ’cross tire is reduced compared to 19 or 17mm internal width rim.
+Mounting tubeless ready tires was a snap (literally), though I will mention that with a 21mm internal width, the amount of rim protection with a standard 33mm ’cross tire is reduced compared to 19 or 17mm internal width rim, but the additional volume will be welcomed by most of us non-UCI racers.
 It is with the 38-42mm gravel tires that this rim is most at home.

-The Boondocks 3 wheelset still needs to prove itself off-road worthy, but with an MSRP of $330 for the pair with the alloy cassette body, this seems like an impressive bargain for a mid-weight, easy-mounting tubeless ready disc wheelset.
+The Boondocks 3 wheelset still needs to prove itself in terms of bearing and freehub life, but with an MSRP of $330 for the pair with the alloy cassette body, this seems like an impressive bargain for a mid-weight, easy-mounting tubeless ready disc wheelset.

 Specifications: Alexrims Boondocks 3